 This report assesses the economic impact of TRU on the provincial economy and the benefits generated by the university in return for the investments made by its key stakeholder groups: students, taxpayers, and society.
 Our approach is twofold.
-We begin with an economic impact analysis of TRU on the provincial business community in

-British Columbia.
-To derive results, we rely on Emsi's Canadian Regional Input-Output (CRIO) model to calculate the additional income created in the British Columbia economy as a result of institution-linked input purchases, consumer spending, and the added skills of TRU students.
-Results of the provincial economic impact analysis are broken out by the following three impacts: 1) impact of the university's day-to-day operations, 2) impact of student spending, and 3) impact of alumni who are still employed in the British Columbia workforce.
+We begin with an economic impact analysis of TRU on the provincial business community in British Columbia.
+To derive results, we rely on Lightcast's Canadian Regional Input-Output (CRIO) model to calculate the additional income created in the British Columbia economy as a result of institution-linked input purchases, consumer spending, and the added skills of TRU students.
+Results of the provincial economic impact analysis are broken out by the following four impacts: 1) impact of the university's day-to-day operations, 2) impact of the university's construction spending, 3) impact of student spending, and 4) impact of alumni who are still employed in the British Columbia workforce.